 But unlike other micro-credentials – also known as digital badges, nano degrees and micro-certifications – these are graduate-level courses for which you receive a parchment upon completion.

-Students can take up to 36 months to complete the required 12 credit hour courses for the graduate certificates, both of which ladder into the Master of Sciences in Public Health (MSc).
+Students can take up to 36 months to complete the required 12 credit hour courses for the graduate certificates, both of which ladder into the Master of Science Health Sciences major, Public Health specialization (MSc).
 This means credits earned throughout the graduate certificate can be applied toward the master’s degree, or even transferred part-way through if you decide to want to pursue a master’s instead.

-Plus, students interested in taking a graduate certificate aren’t required to have any work experience, a requirement of the MSc Health Sciences – Public Health program.
+Plus, students interested in taking a graduate certificate aren’t required to have any work experience, a requirement of the MSc (Health Sciences), Public Health specialization.

 Master of Science | Health Sciences major - Public Health specialization (MSc)